Recording Item Donations

 - Keep documentation that supports your FMV (photos, receipts, and comparable listings are helpful)

 See IRS Publication 561 for official guidance on determining the value of donated property.
-Charity Record is not providing tax advice.
+Charity Record does not provide tax advice.

 Quality options